cargomedia/cm/README.md

 		return 'CM_Model_StorageAdapter_Database';
 	}
 ```
-In this example the database adapter's `load()` and `save()` methods will be called whenever you access schema fields.
+In this example the database adapter's `load()` and `save()` methods will be called whenever you instantiate an existing model or update schema fields.

+The `CM_Model_StorageAdapter_Database` will make use of following naming conventions to persist models in a database:
+- Table name: Lower-case class name of the model
+- Column names: Name of the schema fields

 You can access a model's fields with `_get()` and `_set()`, which will consider the schema for type coercion.
-It is recommended to implement a pair of getter and setter for each field like this:
+It is recommended to implement a pair of getter and setter for each field in order to keep field names internal:
 ```php
  	/**
  	 * @return string|null